lucystrauss/claude_api_for_diy/README.md

 # tech_tea_and_exchange_residency

-If you use the looper_demo code, please credit this GitHub repo!
+If you use the looper_demo_example.py code, please credit this GitHub repo!!!

+## to use claude_api_test.py:

 You will need an Anthropic developer account & API credits to use the Claude API: https://console.anthropic.com